 We don't recommend real estate as an investment option as its returns and transparency are dwarfed by the returns from and transparency of equities.
 We recommend buying just one house - the one in which a person plans to live.

 The future values of the amounts needed for his kid's education in 22 years and his kid's wedding in 27 years are Rs 1.61 crore and Rs 2.95 crore, respectively.
 Raj says that he can increase his SIP by 20 per cent per annum.

 An SIP of Rs 4,200 per month, increased by 20 per cent yearly, over the next 27 years in diversified equity funds can fund his child's education and wedding.

 Raj plans to retire in 28 years.
 The future value of his retirement corpus works out to Rs 14.8 crore.

-Raj has invested in the direct plans of three equity funds which includes a multi-cap, mid-cap and a small-cap fund.
+Raj has invested in the direct plans of three equity funds which includes a flexi-cap, mid-cap and a small-cap fund.
 Though his portfolio is tilted towards mid- and small-cap funds, given his long time frame, he will be able to withstand short to medium term volatility in them.
 His home-loan repayments use up his 80C deduction limit.
 Hence, he need not invest in a tax-saving fund.